HERE ARE SOME BASICS

 PART H - CLOSING YOUR VOLT SAVE

 You can close your Volt Save at any time by phoning us on 13 VOLT (13 8658).
+Be ready to provide us with the account details of where you would like us to transfer your funds and any accrued interest.

 We may close your Volt Save immediately without telling you, if: